-- 32. The permittee shall not exceed 80 pounds per hour of additional methanol to the inlet of the incinerator as supplemental fuel to ensure proper operation. [§19.705 of Regulation 19 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - 33.
+- 32. The permittee shall not exceed 80 pounds per hour of additional methanol to the inlet of the incinerator as supplemental fuel to ensure proper operation.
+[Rule 19.705 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311] - 33.
 The permittee shall maintain monthly records which demonstrate compliance with Specific Condition #32.
 Records shall be updated by the fifteenth day of the month following the month to which the records pertain.
 These records shall be kept on site, and shall be made available to Department personnel upon request.
 A twelve month rolling average and each individual month's data shall be kept on site and made available to Department personnel upon request.
+[Rule 19.705 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. §§ 8-4-304 and 8-4-311]